sakshimukkirwar/sakshimukkirwar.github.io/README.md

 _Result:_
 - Delivered actionable insights through real-time visualizations, aiding in data-driven decision-making for content creation and optimization.
 - Improved data accessibility for stakeholders by developing a user-friendly dashboard with comprehensive filtering options and visual analytics.
+Challenge: Provide users with a tool to track, categorize, and analyze personal financial data efficiently.

+**Personal Finance Manager**

+_Challenge:_ Provide users with a tool to track, categorize, and analyze personal financial data efficiently.
+_Action:_
+- Developed a Java-based application with CSV file persistence, automating financial tracking and reporting.
+- Implemented robust error handling and validation to ensure data integrity and reduce inaccuracies.
+- Optimized user interaction by creating automated summaries categorized by date, improving report generation efficiency.

+_Result:_ Boosted data accuracy and improved reporting efficiency by 23% through automated financial tracking.

 **Phishing Website Detection**